WiseCat-Git/Portfolio_website/README.md

 Bug-free

-Design and Integration: The learner should demonstrate the ability to produce a well designed website product that engages users by integrating HTML, CSS, and JavaScript.
-The following should be included:
+# Design and Integration: Ability to produce a well designed website product that engages users by integrating HTML, CSS, and JavaScript.

 A clear understanding of the separate roles of HTML, CSS, and JavaScript.
 For example, no CSS or JavaScript code (except function calls) were embedded into HTML tags.

-All the code should be well commented and easily understood by humans and easy to maintain
+All the code is well commented and easily understood by humans and easy to maintain

 The design of the site is free of excessive distraction, excessive colors

 The viewers are drawn to the most important content of the site

-Navigation should be simple and straight-forward.
-Viewers should easily find what they are looking for.
+Navigation is simple and straight-forward.
+Viewers can easily find what they are looking for.
 For example, where is this person's contact information?

-All links should work properly
+All links work properly